+TGax editor: end of changes (#24537)

 The MUEDCATimer[AC] state variable is updated with the value contained in the MU EDCA Timer subfield of the MU EDCA Parameter Set element.
 The backoff counter maintenance corresponding to the updated state variables shall follow the rules in 10.23.2.2 (EDCA backoff procedure) except that if AIFSN[AC] is 0 then the EDCAF corresponding to that AC shall be suspended until the MUEDCATimer[AC] reaches 0 or is reset to 0(#22186).
 The updated MUEDCATimer[AC] shall start at the end of the immediate response if the transmitted HE TB PPDU contains at least one QoS Data frame for that AC that requires immediate acknowledgment, and shall start at the end of the HE TB PPDU if the transmitted HE TB PPDU does not contain any QoS Data frames for that AC that require immediate acknowledgment.

 In a non-AP HE STA, each MUEDCATimer[AC] shall uniformly count down without suspension to 0 when its value is nonzero.